dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>It isn't what you have, or who you are, or where you are, or what you are doing that makes you happy or unhappy.
-It is what you think about.</q>
+<q>An aspirational diet will have you dreaming of success; but it's the attachment of expectations and tangible goals that feeds the desire, persistence, and fortitude required to make the win.</q>
 <hr/>
-<p>Last updated at 2022-01-08 00:32:41 UTC</p>
+<p>Last updated at 2022-01-09 00:33:55 UTC</p>